techidaily/site-win11-tips/source/_posts/overcoming-netflix-freeze-in-windows-software.md

  When using Netflix or a similar app, Windows creates a**MSPR.HDS** file and Netflix uses it for DRM (or Digital Rights Management).
 Deleting it might get the Netflix app working again.

  Usually, the file is stored at "C:\\ProgramData\\Microsoft\\PlayReady."
-If you can't find it there, you can use File Explorer's search feature or use one of the[best free search tools for Windows](https://www.makeuseof.com/tag/10-best-free-search-tools-windows-10/) to locate it.
+If you can't find it there, you can use File Explorer's search feature or use one of the [best free search tools for Windows](https://www.makeuseof.com/tag/10-best-free-search-tools-windows-10/) to locate it.
 If you find multiple**MSPR.HDS** files, delete them and restart your computer.
 Then, check if the Netflix app is working.

  After you delete the file, Windows will automatically create a new one, so don't worry about breaking your PC.

 ## 12\.
 Reinstall the Netflix App

  If you didn’t find anything wrong with your system settings and Netflix seems to be working fine on your browser, you should reinstall the app.
-Use one of the many[ways to uninstall software from Windows](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) to get rid of it, then re-download the app and try again.
+Use one of the many [ways to uninstall software from Windows](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) to get rid of it, then re-download the app and try again.

  When downloading the app again, make sure you're getting it from a trustworthy source.
-We recommend using the[Microsoft Store](https://apps.microsoft.com/store/detail/netflix/9WZDNCRFJ3TJ?hl=en-gb&gl=gb) .
+We recommend using the [Microsoft Store](https://apps.microsoft.com/store/detail/netflix/9WZDNCRFJ3TJ?hl=en-gb&gl=gb) .

 ## 13\.
 Watch Netflix on Your Browser

  If nothing worked, and you still can’t use the Netflix app to watch your favorite shows, there’s no other option than to watch Netflix on a browser.

  However, you should know that not every browser will offer you the same 4K image quality the app has.
-So, you should check out[which browser is the best to watch Netflix](https://www.makeuseof.com/best-browser-watching-netflix/) and pick the p\[perfect browser for your needs.
+So, you should check out [which browser is the best to watch Netflix](https://www.makeuseof.com/best-browser-watching-netflix/) and pick the p\[perfect browser for your needs.

 ## Get Netflix Working Again on Windows